-Internal element Description Significance Management The handle-less sliding doors between the Kitchen and the two adjoining rooms.
+Internal element Description Significance Management As above As above As above The handle-less sliding doors between the Kitchen and the two adjoining rooms.
 Unusual, non-standard detailing by the architect giving flexibility to spaces.
 Retain.

 8.2.3 Finishes